ameen-mcmxc/lw4o6-automation/README.md

 ## Building lwB4 Router: -

-Make sure that you adjust inteface names according to your topology.
+Make sure that you adjust interface names according to your topology.

+Login to lwB4 Machine.

 ``
 cd /root/lw4o6-automation